bgcodehub/k8s-actions-templates/README.md

 ### **Pipeline Overview and Documentation**

-This updated pipeline fully supports applications with and without patches (`go-api`, `java-api`, etc.) and streamlines Kubernetes deployments by automating validation, building, manifest management, and deployment.
-Below is a **detailed explanation and documentation** to help developers understand and use the pipeline effectively.
+This updated pipeline dynamically supports Kubernetes overlays for applications with and without patches (`go-api`, `java-api`, etc.), automates manifest customization at runtime, and streamlines deployments through GitHub Actions.
+Below is the **updated explanation and documentation** to reflect recent enhancements.

 ---

 ## **What Does the Pipeline Do?**

-The pipeline consists of multiple stages to automate the CI/CD process for Kubernetes deployments.
+The pipeline automates the CI/CD process for Kubernetes deployments, ensuring consistency, reliability, and flexibility through dynamic input customization.
 Here's how it works:

+---

 ### **1. Triggering the Pipeline**
-The pipeline is manually triggered using the **GitHub Actions `workflow_dispatch` event**, which requires developers to specify:
+The pipeline is manually triggered using the **GitHub Actions `workflow_dispatch` event**, which allows developers to specify:
 - `application` (e.g., `backend`, `frontend`, `go-api`, `java-api`).
 - `environment` (e.g., `dev`, `test`, `prod`).
-- Optional parameters like:
+- Additional customizable parameters:
   - `replicas`: Number of replicas for the application.
   - `cpu_limit`: CPU limit for the application container.
   - `memory_limit`: Memory limit for the application container.
+  - `env_vars`: Environment variables as JSON (e.g., `[{ "name": "ENV_KEY", "value": "value" }]`).
+  - `hpa_enabled`: Enable Horizontal Pod Autoscaler (`true`/`false`).
+  - `hpa_max_replicas`: Maximum replicas for HPA.

+**What’s New?**
+- Developers can now fully customize Kubernetes overlays at runtime, removing the need to manually edit YAML files.
+- Supports advanced features like Horizontal Pod Autoscaling (HPA) for scalable deployments.

+---

 ### **2. Validate Commit Messages (`validate-commit`)**
 This stage:
 - Ensures commit messages follow a consistent format (e.g., `feat:`, `fix:`).
 - Prevents merging of poorly documented commits into the main branch.

-- **Why It Helps**: Improves collaboration and code traceability.
+**Why It Helps**: Improves collaboration and code traceability.

 ---

 ### **3. Build and Test Application (`build-and-test`)**
 This stage:
-1. **Builds a Docker image** of the application based on the provided code.
+1. **Builds a Docker image** of the application.
 2. **Runs application tests** inside a Docker container to ensure stability.
-3. **Pushes the Docker image** to an Artifactory registry for use in deployment.
+3. **Pushes the Docker image** to an Artifactory registry for deployment.

 **Why It Helps**:
-- Eliminates manual Docker image builds and pushes.
 - Ensures code quality through automated testing.
+- Simplifies Docker image management.

 ---

 ### **4. Manage Kubernetes Manifests (`manage-manifests`)**
-This is the most critical stage for Kubernetes deployment:
+This is the heart of the pipeline and includes the following:

 1. **Fetches the feeder repository**:
-   - The feeder repo contains the base Kubernetes manifests and the `kustomization.yaml` files.
+   - Contains the base Kubernetes manifests and `kustomization.yaml` files.

-2. **Handles ConfigMap Generation**:
+2. **Dynamic YAML Generation**:
-   - For `go-api` and `java-api`, it dynamically generates a ConfigMap (`generated-config.yaml`) using the values provided in the pipeline (e.g., `cpu_limit`, `memory_limit`).
-   - Applications without patches skip this step.
+   - Uses a helper script (`generate-patch.sh`) to generate environment-specific Kubernetes overlays dynamically based on pipeline inputs.
+   - Supports customization of replicas, resource limits, environment variables, and HPA.

 3. **Applies Kustomize Overlays**:
-   - Combines the base manifests, patches, and ConfigMap to generate environment-specific Kubernetes manifests.
+   - Combines base manifests, patches, and runtime inputs into a single deployment manifest for the specified environment.

 4. **Validates the Manifests**:
-   - Uses `kubeval` to ensure the generated manifests are valid.
+   - Uses `kubeval` to ensure the generated manifests are valid and conform to Kubernetes standards.

 5. **Pushes the Manifests**:
-   - Commits and pushes the generated manifests to the Atlas repository (watched by ArgoCD).
+   - Commits and pushes the customized manifests to the feeder repository, which is watched by ArgoCD.

 **Why It Helps**:
-- Automates the generation of customized Kubernetes manifests.
+- Automates the generation of Kubernetes manifests with environment-specific configurations.
-- Prevents human errors in Kubernetes configurations.
-- Saves developers from manually editing YAML files for each environment.
+- Reduces manual errors and saves time by eliminating the need for YAML editing.

 ---

 ### **5. Trigger ArgoCD Deployment (`trigger-argocd`)**
 This stage:
-1. Notifies ArgoCD to sync the latest manifests from the Atlas repository.
+1. Triggers ArgoCD to sync the latest manifests from the feeder repository.
 2. Ensures the Kubernetes cluster is updated with the new deployment.

 **Why It Helps**: